A check dam is a special type of engineering measure for soil conservation in erodible areas.

 3) Support the unstable side slopes.

-4) Promote the water percolation in the soil and conserve water for plant growth and also for stability banks.
+4) Promote the water percolation in the soil and conserve water for plant growth and also for the stability of banks.

 Design consideration includes the following points:-